Bantu peoples of South Africa: Historical food acquisition

-Essentially they consumed meat (primarily from Nguni cattle, Nguni sheep (Zulu sheep, Pedi sheep, Swazi sheep), pigs/boars and wild game hunts), vegetables, fruits, cattle and sheep milk, water, and grain beer on occasion.
-They began to eat the staple product of maize mid-18th century (introduced from the Americas by Portuguese in the late 17th century via the East African coast), it became favoured for its productiveness which was more than the grains of South African native grasses.
-There were a number of taboos regarding the consumption of meat.
-The well known, no meat of dogs, apes, crocodiles or snakes could be eaten.
-Likewise taboo was the meat of some birds, like owls, crows and vultures, as well as the flesh of certain totem animals.
-The mopane worms are traditionally popular amongst the Tswana, Venda, Southern Ndebele, Northern Sotho and Tsonga people, though they have been successfully commercialised.
+The diet consisted mainly of meat (primarily from Nguni cattle, Nguni sheep such as Zulu sheep, Pedi sheep and Swazi sheep, pigs and wild game), vegetables, fruit, cattle and sheep milk, water, and occasionally grain beer.
+Maize, introduced from the Americas via the east African coast by the Portuguese in the late 17th century, became a staple from the mid-18th century, favoured for its higher productivity than the native grains.
+There were a number of taboos regarding meat: the meat of dogs, apes, crocodiles and snakes could not be eaten, nor that of certain birds such as owls, crows and vultures, nor the flesh of certain totem animals.
+The mopane worm is traditionally popular among the Tswana, Venda, Southern Ndebele, Northern Sotho and Tsonga, and has been successfully commercialised.
+The modern diet of Bantu-speaking South Africans remains broadly similar to that of their ancestors, with the significant difference lying in the systems of food production and consumption.

-South African Bantu language speaking peoples' modern diet is largely still similar to that of their ancestors, but significant difference being in the systems of production and consumption of their food.
-They do take interest to innovations in foods that come their way while still practicing their very own unique food cuisine popular amongst themselves and those curious alike.

 Pre-colonial and traditional house types

-Historically, communities lived in two different types of houses before this tradition was dominated by one, the Rondavel.
-The Nguni people usually used the beehive house, a circular structure made of long poles covered with grass.
-The huts of the Sotho–Tswana people, Venda people and Shangana–Tsonga people, used the cone and cylinder house type.
-A cylindrical wall is formed out of vertical posts, which is sealed with mud and cow dung.
-The roof built from poles tied-together, covered with grass.
-The floor of both types is compressed earth.
+Historically, communities lived in two different house types before one, the Rondavel, came to dominate.
+The Nguni generally used the beehive house, a circular structure of long poles covered with grass.
+The Sotho–Tswana, Venda and Shangana–Tsonga used the cone-and-cylinder house type: a cylindrical wall of vertical posts sealed with mud and cow dung, with a roof of poles covered with grass.
+The floors of both types were of compressed earth.

-The Rondavel itself developed from the general, grass domed African-style hut nearly 3 000 years ago, its first variety, the veranda Rondavel, emerged about 1 000 years ago in southern Africa.
-Colonial housing styles inspired the rectangular shaping of the Rondavel from the 1870s, this is regarded as the beginning of the Rondavel's westernisation that sees this African indigenous invention even today being popularly known as the Rondavel, (a derivative of Rondawel), instead of its indigenous name(s).
-Constraints caused by urbanisation produced a highveld type of style housing, shack-like, structures coalesced with corrugated metal sheeting (introduced during the British colonisation), this marked a significant visible change in the southern African region, it attested to the contemporary pressures of South African Bantu-speaking peoples's realities, especially that of resources.
+The Rondavel itself developed from the general grass-domed African hut nearly 3,000 years ago; its first variety, the veranda Rondavel, emerged about 1,000 years ago in southern Africa.
+Colonial housing styles inspired the rectangular shaping of the Rondavel from the 1870s, the beginning of its westernisation; it is now popularly known by the Afrikaans-derived name "Rondavel" rather than its indigenous names.
+Constraints caused by urbanisation produced highveld-style shack-like structures of corrugated galvanised iron (introduced during British colonisation), marking a significant visible change in the region and attesting to the contemporary pressures and resource constraints facing Bantu-speaking South Africans.